rahulbalaji13/quantum-disaster-response/PRESENTATION_CONTENT.md

 **The Core Problems**:
 1.  **Computational Bottlenecks**: Calculating optimal routes for a swarm of rescue drones in real-time is computationally expensive (Traveling Salesman Problem).
 2.  **False Positives**: Classical models often confuse similar visual features (e.g., a "river" vs. a "flood") due to limited feature space mapping.
-3.  **Single Point of Failure**: Traditional centralized consensus can be compromised by faulty sensors or data corruption.
+3.  **Single Point of Failure**: A single drone's camera might be obstructed (smoke, damage), leading to false data.

 **Speaker Notes**:
 -   "When seconds matter, we can't afford lag.
 Traditional algorithms struggle to route swarms efficiently."
 -   "Furthermore, a single faulty drone camera can trigger a false alarm.
-We need a system that is robust against 'Byzantine' faults—where components fail or lie."
+We need a system that is robust against hardware failures and visual obstruction using swarm confidence aggregation."

 ---